godspeedsystems/gs-documentation/docs/event_sources/event_source_plugins.md

 # Event Source Plugins

-Godspeed framework has a pluggable aproach to define event sources.
+Godspeed framework has a pluggable approach to define event sources.
 The framework provides an interface to write different event sources.
-Here are few event source plugins which are managed by the core framework team.
+Here are a few event source plugins which are managed by the core framework team.

 ## List of plugins